jatinagrawal36/Hactober-Fest-2020/README.md

 Let me show you how easy it is:

+First and Foremost register yourself on https://hacktoberfest.digitalocean.com and then click Start Hacking.
+Next Follow the Steps below to make Pull requests.

 ## 1. Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.